top of page

 Watched most of the Patriots-Falcons game.
 Pats were bad.
 They could have lost if the Falcons hadn't missed an extra point attempt that would have tied the game.
 I know New England fans think they're "back" and all of that, but I'm telling you, Drake Maye is going to get hurt if things keep going like they're going.
 Thought he wasn't good yesterday.
 You can have these games where the stats say you were good, because you have a high completion percentage and a QB rating over 100, but that only tells part of the tale.
 Or it can.

 Maye was sloppy yesterday.
-He had a ramshackle game.
+He had an untidy game.
 He gets sacked a lot.
 I don't know this for a fact, but I'd venture that he's been sacked more than any quarterback in the NFL so far this year.
 That offensive line was pretty porous yesterday, but Maye is culpable in how many times he goes down as well.
 He needs to make faster decisions, get himself out of harm's way, have more awareness as the defenders close in.

 The Pats were up 21-7 late in the first half, were set to receive the ball in the second, and you're thinking blow out, then there's the strip sack of Maye and it's 21-14 going into halftime and we have a game--a game that the Patriots easily could have lost.